nazmulislam-dsi/recruit-service/README.md

-# Command Line Battleground (cli-bg)
+# Recruiting Process (Backend Service)

 ## Objective
 * Need to build a backend service with spring-boot that handles recruiting process (JSON based),
-* API job offers and applications from candidates
+* API for job offers and applications from candidates.
 * Ad-hoc calculation is necessary.
 * User has to be able to create a job offer and read a single and list all offers.
 * Candidate has to be able to apply for an offer.
 * User has to be able to read one and list all applications per offer.
 * User has to be able to progress the status of an application.
 * User has to be able to track the number of applications.
-* User has to be able to status change triggers a notification.
-* Status change should triggers a completely different business/notification case.
+* Status change should trigger a completely different business/notification case.

-## Planning and analysis
+## Planning and Analysis

 * Requirement analysis and business understanding
 * Story building and activity listing